huskisean/1660Spring2021/README.md

 Sunday Forecast: Cloudy, with a high of 45°

 Monday Forecast: Cloudy, with a high of 31°.
 Probability of no classes so it's a perfect day to get homework done.

+Tuesday Forecast: Sunny, with a high of 36°